agilephoenix/trakt-discord-rpc/README.md

-# DEAD! not possible to use trakt API to watch scriblle process
+# DEAD! not possible to use trakt API to watch scroblle progress